Room Commands

 Select if the HBJSON file with windows has been exported directly from the Revit model.
 If so, the window geometry will be synchronized with the model's units and coordinate system if they have changed from the original Revit model.

-Make windows flush
+Make openings flush

 Make the edges of nearby windows flush with one another.
 Useful for cleaning up overlapping windows in a way that does not merge them together like 'Repair Windows' or removing gaps between windows without offsetting all edges like 'Offset windows for frame'.